-The Bureau of Meteorology's temperature outlook maps predict that maximum temperatures are likely to be above usual for most of NSW for the remainder of January and into early February.
-Minimum temperatures are also predicted to be higher than usual across most of NSW for the remainder of January and into early February.
+The Bureau of Meteorology's temperature outlook maps predicts that maximum temperatures are likely to be about usual for most of NSW in February, but above usual in scattered areas along the coast, the Queensland border and the Victorian border regions.
+Minimum temperatures are likely to be above usual across NSW.